CrowdStrike/foundry-sample-insider-threat/README.md

 >   * Newly identified employees who have given notice of future departure.
 >   * Previously identified employees whose departure dates are still in the future.
 >
->   The workflow will continue to add/maintain these employees on the Identity Protection watchlist until their actual departure date.
-This ensures monitoring of all employees who have given notice but haven't yet left the company.
+>   The workflow will continue to add/maintain these employees on the Identity Protection watchlist and in Active Directory until their actual departure date.
+This ensures monitoring of all employees those who are on a notice period.
-> * The workflow `Remove_Leavers_From_Identity_Protection_Watchist.yml` automatically removes employees from the watchlist 30 days after their departure date.
-This automation helps maintain a clean and up-to-date watchlist by removing outdated entries.
+> * The workflow `Remove_Leavers_From_Identity_Protection_Watchist.yml` runs daily and automatically removes employees from the watchlist and Active Directory after 30 days of their departure date.
+This automation helps maintain a clean and up-to-date entries.

 ## Foundry resources